 This five-story building on Montgomery Street was built in 1928.
-It wraps around a secret garden tucked behind the Simon Benson House.
 It reopened in 2019 after a complete remodel as home to the Second Year Experience program.

 Stephen Epler

 Named for the founder of Portland State University - Dr. Stephen Epler.
 Epler is home to studio units, including the Urban Honors community.
 There are three classrooms and academic offices on the first floor.
 Epler is Silver LEED Certified and opened in 2003.